 3-42.
-Transfers of punishments wholly set aside, or changes of status
+Transfers of punishments wholly set aside, or changes of status b.

-- a.
-Change in status.
-On approval of a change in status from enlisted to commissioned officer, DA Forms 2627-recording NJP received while in an enlisted status and filed in the AMHRR-will be transferred to the restricted section of the AMHRR.
-Copies of such records in the career management individual file and unit NJP or personnel files will be destroyed. - b.
 Wholly set aside.
 All DA Forms 2627 of commissioned officers and enlisted Soldiers filed in the AMHRR reflecting that punishments have been wholly set aside (see para 3-28), will be removed from the Soldier's record.
 The DA Form 2627 reflecting the original imposition of punishment, if filed in the AMHRR, unit NJP file, or unit personnel files will be destroyed.